tarantool/doc/doc/reference/index.rst

     ^^^

-    Binary protocol, MessagePack extensions, file formats, and the recovery process
+    Binary protocol, MessagePack extensions, file formats, and the recovery process.

     ---